plfa/plfa.github.io/src/plfa/part1/Isomorphism.lagda.md

         ∎}
     }
 ```
-The first three components are copied from the embedding, while the
+The first three components are copied from one of the given
-last combines the left inverse of `B ≲ A` with the equivalences of
+retractions, while the last combines the left inverse of `B ≲ A` with
-the `to` and `from` components from the two embeddings to obtain
+the equivalences of the `to` and `from` components from the two
-the right inverse of the isomorphism.
+retractions to obtain the right inverse of the isomorphism.

-## Equational reasoning for embedding
+## Equational reasoning for retractions

-We can also support tabular reasoning for embedding,
+We can also support tabular reasoning for retractions,
 analogous to that used for isomorphism:

 ```agda